 \subsection{High number of non-compiling and failing test cases}

 Although all evaluated approaches aim to achieve full coverage, our results show that this goal remains largely out of reach.
-An examination of the overall findings reveals that a central challenge across all approaches is the high number of non-compiling and failing test cases.
+A central challenge across all approaches is the high number of non-compiling and failing test cases.
 As reported in Table \ref{tab:rates_in_all_llms}, a substantial portion of the generated tests either fail to compile or fail at runtime due to incorrect oracles.

-It should also be noted that, based on our manual inspection, several failing cases cannot be attributed solely to incorrect oracles.
+In addition, based on our manual inspection, several failing cases cannot be attributed solely to incorrect oracles.
 In multiple instances, the failures stem from improperly mocked external dependencies.
 However, distinguishing between failures caused by incorrect assertions and those caused by an incorrect test prefix is difficult.
 To better understand these shortcomings, we conducted a detailed analysis of the generated test cases in order to identify common sources of failure.